frame-lang/frame-docs/intermediate_frame/states.rst

     Handling |inc|, counter = 1
     Handling |inc|, counter = 2

-Above we can see that each reentry to $Begin clears the counter state variable State Parameters
+Above we can see that each reentry to $Begin reinitializes the counter state variable to 0.

+State Parameters
 ~~~~~~~

 One of the features Frame has to transfer data from one state to another is **state parameters**.
-State parameters are declared by adding a paremeter list after the definition of the state name:
+State parameters are declared by adding a paremeter list after the definition of the state name.

 .. code-block::
     :caption: State Parameters